-- 381. Throughout the Class Period, the Defendants, individually and in concert, directly or indirectly disseminated or approved the false statements specified above, which they knew or deliberately disregarded were false or misleading in that they contained untrue statements of material fact or failed to disclose material facts necessary to make the statements made, in light of the circumstances under which they were made, not misleading. - 382.
-During the Class Period, the Defendants carried out a plan, scheme, and course of conduct that was intended to and, throughout the Class Period, did: (i) deceive the investing public, including Plaintiff and other Class members, as alleged herein; (ii) artificially inflate and maintain the market price of Applied common stock; and (iii) caused Plaintiff and other members of the Class, in ignorance of the falsity of the Defendants' statements, to purchase or otherwise acquire

-Applied common stock at artificially inflated prices.
-In furtherance of this unlawful scheme, plan, and course of conduct, the Defendants took the actions set forth herein.
+- 433. Throughout the Class Period, the Defendants, individually and in concert, directly or indirectly disseminated or approved the false statements specified above, which they knew or deliberately disregarded were false or misleading in that they contained untrue statements of material fact or failed to disclose material facts necessary to make the statements made, in light of the circumstances under which they were made, not misleading. - 434.
+During the Class Period, the Defendants carried out a plan, scheme, and course of conduct that was intended to and, throughout the Class Period, did: (a) deceive the investing public, including Plaintiff and other Class members, (i) as alleged herein, (ii) by omitting to disclose information required to be included in the NDA, which they knew posed severe risks to the approval of the NDA, (iii) failing to disclose the fact that the NDA that had been submitted to the FDA was severely deficient, and (iv) failing to disclose that the FDA had discovered the Study Data Deletion and that the data underlying the NDA could not be verified for 11 clinical test participants; (b) artificially inflate and maintain the market price of Applied common stock; and (c) cause Plaintiff and other members of the Class, in ignorance of the falsity of the Defendants' statements and Defendants' scheme, to purchase or otherwise acquire Applied common stock at artificially inflated prices.
+In furtherance of this unlawful scheme, plan, and course of conduct, the Defendants took the actions set forth herein. - 435.
+The Individual Defendants (a) Directly participated in the management of Applied; (b) were directly involved in the day-to-day operations of Applied at the highest levels; (c) were privy to confidential proprietary information concerning Applied and its business and operations; (d) were directly or indirectly involved in the oversight or implementation of Applied's internal controls; and/or (e) were directly or indirectly involved in drafting, producing, reviewing and/or disseminating the untrue statements of a material fact or statements that omitted to state material facts required to be stated or necessary to make the statements made not misleading; were aware of or recklessly disregarded the fact that the false and misleading statements were being issued concerning Applied; and/or approved or ratified these statements in violation of the federal securities laws.

-- 383. The Individual Defendants (a) Directly participated in the management of Applied; (b) were directly involved in the day-to-day operations of Applied at the highest levels; (c) were privy to confidential proprietary information concerning Applied and its business and operations; (d) were directly or indirectly involved in the oversight or implementation of Applied's internal controls; and/or (e) were directly or indirectly involved in drafting, producing, reviewing and/or disseminating the untrue statements of a material fact or statements that omitted to state material facts required to be stated or necessary to make the statements made not misleading; were aware of or recklessly disregarded the fact that the false and misleading statements were being issued concerning Applied; and/or approved or ratified these statements in violation of the federal securities laws. - 384.
-The Individual Defendants, who are or were the senior officers and/or directors of the Company, had actual knowledge of the material omissions and/or the falsity of the material statements set forth above, and intended to deceive Plaintiff and the other members of the Class, or, in the alternative, acted with reckless disregard for the truth when they failed to ascertain and disclose the true facts in the statements made by them or other Applied personnel to members of the investing public, including Plaintiff and the Class. - 385.
+- 436. The Individual Defendants, who are or were the senior officers and/or directors of the Company, had actual knowledge of the material omissions and/or the falsity of the material statements set forth above, and intended to deceive Plaintiff and the other members of the Class, or, in the alternative, acted with reckless disregard for the truth when they failed to ascertain and disclose the true facts in the statements made by them or other Applied personnel to members of the investing public, including Plaintiff and the Class. - 437.
 As set forth herein, the Defendants acted with scienter in that they knew that the public documents and statements issued or disseminated in the name of Applied were materially false or misleading; knew that such statements or documents would be issued or disseminated to the investing public; and knowingly and substantially participated, or acquiesced in the issuance or dissemination of such statements or documents as primary violations of the securities laws.
 These Defendants by virtue of their receipt of information reflecting the true facts of Applied, their control over, and/or receipt and/or modification of Applied's allegedly materially misleading statements, and/or their associations with the Company which made them privy to confidential proprietary information concerning Applied, participated in the fraudulent scheme alleged herein.